 - I routinely use Twitter, Instagram and Vine Camera (tied to Twitter) for video blogging and I use an iPhone.
 To post imagery and videos to your platform(s) immediately, I require access to the passwords (which can then be deleted upon completion of the assignment).
 Or, I can forward the recordings to your organization for review and posting by a second party later on.

 - See my YouTube channel for examples of my composed videos.
 Today, my primary video creation platform is Adobe Spark.

-- I used to work with YouTube Video Editor.
-Sadly, that platform is no longer accessible.
-I am exploring other options for more elaborate video production.
+- I used to work with YouTube Video Editor, but that platform is no longer accessible.
+You will find some of my work from back then on YouTube.

 Websites, Platform Management